Anthony Gonzalez (politician): Professional

-2007 NFL Combine

 Indianapolis Colts

-Gonzalez was selected by the Indianapolis Colts with the 32nd selection in the 2007 NFL Draft, and was taken to become the Colts' slot receiver.
+Gonzalez was selected by the Indianapolis Colts with the 32nd selection in the 2007 NFL draft, and was taken to become the Colts' slot receiver.
 He was one of three Ohio State receivers selected in that draft.

 In Gonzalez's first year, he caught 37 passes for 576 yards and three touchdowns.
 The next season he caught 57 passes for 664 yards and four touchdowns.

 In 2009, Gonzalez earned the starting wide receiver position along with Reggie Wayne after Marvin Harrison was released from the team in the off-season.
 He injured his right knee during the season opener against Jacksonville Jaguars and was expected to miss up to eight weeks.
 He failed to return that season and was placed on injured reserve on December 24.

 In 2010, Gonzalez lost the starting wide receiver position due to missing the 2009 season.
 He played in a total of two games as a slot receiver with five catches for 67 yards and no touchdowns.
 He injured his left leg in week eight against the Houston Texans and was placed on Injured Reserve for the rest of the year.

 Gonzalez's role in the Colts offense diminished even further during the 2011 season.
 He played in only eight games and did not catch a pass.
 He became an unrestricted free agent in the following off-season.

 During Gonzalez's time with Indianapolis, the Colts won three AFC South Division titles (2007, 2009, 2010), an AFC Championship (2009), and a trip to Super Bowl XLIV.